TritonDataCenter/rfd/rfd/0035/README.md

 and individual APIs and components will also be able to add additional data to help identify requests.

+### Non-HTTP Actions

+Non-HTTP actions such as the execution of a cmdline tool like /usr/sbin/zfs will not necessarily have all the data an HTTP action will have, but should always have at least:

+ * a number indicating the amount of time spent performing the action
+ * a name for the individual action
+ * an indication of whether the action was successful or failed
+ * the usual timestamp/name/pid/hostname that bunyan gives provides

+and may have additional data based on the specific command being executed.
+Some examples might be:

+ * command line parameters
+ * the filter parameters for a moray/ufds request
+ * number of retries if something retried before completing / failing

+but could include any data that might help the operator understand the behavior of the system.

 ## Visualization and Analysis of Data